nikita-bedi/SCOPE-HN/README.md

 - Stanford University IRB approval was obtained for dataset creation and distribution

 ### Access and Distribution
-The final, de-identified SCOPE-HN dataset will be available through the [Stanford AIMI platform](https://stanfordaimi.azurewebsites.net/) under a **CC-BY-NC 4.0** license.
+The final, de-identified SCOPE-HN dataset will be available through the [Stanford AIMI platform](link) under a **CC-BY-NC 4.0** license.
 Raw clinical data used in these scripts is not publicly accessible.

-For now, reviewers can access the dataset for verification at [https://drive.google.com/drive/folders/1n723LsVhj4eUhn_OA-OO3ruQz2R_RF03?usp=sharing]

 ### Citation